 SOC 2 is a security audit developed by the American Institute of CPAs that ensures a high level of information security for an organization.
 The audit is based on the five following trust principles:

-SOC 2 compliance not only ensures that the highest information security practices are used, but also gives a competitive advantage to organizations seeing as it is very trusted among consumers.
+SOC 2 compliance not only ensures that the highest information security practices are used but also gives a competitive advantage to organizations, seeing as they are very trusted by consumers.
 However, it’s a voluntary compliance standard.

 3) HIPAA Compliance (for the healthcare sector)